Nyanyan/Egaroucid/src/tools/policy_network_human_like_ai/10_train_policy_network/RESULTS.md

 schedule chunk also showed that `parallel_matches=32` with `processes_per_player=32` is very memory-heavy on this machine.
 Chunk 002 showed that lowering only `processes_per_player` is not enough, and chunk 003 showed that disabling the blended-engine hint cache is not enough either.
-A practical long run likely needs fewer simultaneously resident engine processes or a shared-service style blended engine while preserving the requested 32 worker threads.
+Chunk 004 showed that closing engines after each game is an effective memory-control knob while preserving the requested 32 worker threads, though the wall-clock time remains high because `hint 100` level-21 searches dominate the run.

 ## 日本語